 The exaggerated brief

-A brief that exaggerates in terms of scale, the benefits of the project or the capabilities of the client.
-Or it could also be something that is disproportionate to its context – that context could be the need for ecological balance.
+This is a brief that exaggerates in terms of scale, the benefits of the project or the capabilities of the client.
+Or it could also be something that is disproportionate to its context.
+That context could be the need for ecological balance.

 The dissociated brief